 How to actually reach your dreams.
 If I had a dollar for every time someone said “someday” I would be independently wealthy.
 Do you ever notice that most people don’t actually reach or live their dreams?
 I came across a meme this morning that has been credited to Nikolas Tesla – “Comfort is a drug.
 Once you get used to it, it becomes addicting.
 Give a weak person consistent stimulation, good food, cheap entertainment and they will throw their ambitions right out the window.
 The comfort zone is where dreams go to die.”

 I have a love hate relationship with this new world of memes that we live in.
 There are so many amazing memes of wisdom out there I will confess to actually collecting them.
-I even with some regularity write and post a series of blog post called Better questions and reflection to live by.
+I even with some regularity write and post a series of blog posts called Better Questions and Reflection To Live By.
 I have currently posted 14 said posts to my website with more to come.
 But with all this wisdom floating around why are most of us no smarter or wiser?

 I digress, how to actually reach your dreams.
-Because this meme is probably the only reason I am living my dream.
+Because this meme I just quoted is probably the only reason I am living my dream.
 It really does come down to one word – sacrifice.
 No sacrifice NO dream realized.
 It really is that simple.
-Unless you are independently wealthy and then you simply buy your dream.
+Unless you are independently wealthy and then you simply buy your dreams.
 For the rest of us it is 100% sacrifice.

 Most people say “someday” so often that I suspect most people have actually stopped dreaming.
 They have given up to a 9 to 5 daily grind with 2 weeks a year vacation till the day they die and are quite happy in their world to do so.
 And even more happy to complain about it.
 They live on autopilot and then one day it’s too late.
 Did you have a dream?
 Have you forgotten how to dream?
 It’s true what they say.
 Life is not about working 40 to 80 hours a week for over 50 years to retire rich or poor and then die.